List of Scrubs characters: Main characters

-John Michael Dorian (J.D.)
+John Dorian (J.D.)

 Zach Braff portrays Dr. John Michael "J.D."
 Dorian, the show's original protagonist and narrator.
-J.D. begins the series as a staff intern, progressing to resident and then attending physician.
+J.D. begins the series as a staff intern, progressing to resident, then to attending physician, and eventually chief of medicine.
 His voice-over to the series comes from his internal thoughts and often features surreal fantasies.
 J.D. is a recurring character in Season 9, though he is still considered to be the protagonist of the episodes in which he appeared.
 Braff received top billing as a main cast member in each of his appearances for that season.
 He did not appear in the last episode of the series, titled "Our Thanks", and no mention was made of him.
+In the reboot series, when J.D., now a concierge doctor, visits a patient of his at Sacred Heart, he accepts Dr. Cox's offer of replacing him as chief of medicine.
+J.D. and Elliot married between season 8 and 9, and are divorced in the reboot series.
+J.D. has two sons, Sam, with his ex-girlfriend, Kim, and Ollie, with Elliot.

 J.D.'s name is based on that of Dr. Jonathan Doris, a college friend of series creator Bill Lawrence.
 Doris served as medical adviser to the show.

-Christopher Duncan Turk
+Christopher Turk

 Donald Faison portrays Christopher Duncan Turk, J.D.'s best friend, a surgical attending physician and later chief of surgery.
 Turk roomed with J.D. in college and medical school, and the two have an extremely close relationship, described in the Season 6 episode "My Musical" as "guy love".
 Over the first three seasons, he quickly starts a relationship with and ultimately marries Carla Espinosa.
 J.D. claims that Turk got his middle name from his father's love of donuts.

 Turk and J.D. both attended The College of William and Mary, Scrubs creator Bill Lawrence's alma mater.
 They share a goofy sense of humor.
 For example, they both enjoy dancing "the robot"; "dramatic slow running"; pretending to be a "multiethnic Siamese doctor"; and pretending to be the "world's most giant doctor".

-They own a stuffed yellow Labrador retriever named Rowdy, which they treat like a live dog.
+They own a stuffed yellow Labrador Retriever named Rowdy, which they treat like a live dog.
 J.D. was Turk's best man and is the godfather of Carla's and his child, Izzy.
+In the reboot series, Turk and Carla have three additional daughters.

 Donald Faison was the only original cast member, besides John C. McGinley, to return for Season 9 as a regular cast member.

 Turk's name is based on that of real-life physician Jon Turk, a medical consultant for Scrubs.